Year Out Research Opportunities

 Application Deadline: January 9, 2020

 The University of Texas, Austin - Value-based Care Research Fellowship

 The Dell Medical School Department of Surgery and Perioperative Care is offering an exciting research opportunity for medical students: a 1-year value-based care research fellowship award focused on value-based care delivery models, patient-reported outcomes, and shared decision-making research.
-Eligible students can apply by sending a letter of interest and CV to Tiffany Liu (current Value-Based Care Research Fellow).
-For more information, check out the Position Description.
+Eligible students can apply by sending a letter of interest and CV to Lauren Uhler.
+For more information, visit the Value-Based Care Fellowship website.